Azure/azure-sdk-for-js/README.md

 @azure/service-bus
 ================

-This sdk provides a convenient way to interact with the Azure Service Bus.
+This SDK provides a convenient way to interact with the Azure Service Bus.

+## Status ##

+This SDK is currently under development and there is no published version of this SDK in npmjs.com yet.

+We are working on publishing a preview of this SDK by the end of January 2019.

 ## Pre-requisite ##
 - **Node.js version: 6.x or higher.**